Zidane's incredible journey from Cannes to Cardiff

 "It is first of all a great pride," he said after his appointment last year.
 "I was trained here and I really love this club, so I hope to give back to it what it has brought me.

-At Cannes, Micoud teamed with future World Cup winner, Patrick Viera, during the 1994-1995 season.
+At Cannes, Micoud teamed with future World Cup winner, Patrick Vieira, during the 1994-1995 season.
 The current New York City FC manager was another prodigy of the Cannes youth academy, and would later be the lynchpin of Arsene Wenger's three Premier League titles at Arsenal.

 Wenger also has the distinction of plucking the last Cannes youth academy player of note, Gael Clichy, who Arsenal purchased for less than $500,000 in 2003.
 The current Manchester City left back was sold for roughly $19 million in 2011.